someodd/someodd.github.io/phlog/_posts/2025-10-15-keepass-keyring-manager.gopher.md

 ---

-Use KeePassXC as your Key Ring Manager in non-GNOME/KDE big DE setups, e.g., Window Maker, i3, Xmonad.
+Use KeePassXC as your Key Ring Manager in non-GNOME/KDE big DE setups.
+For example, I use it with [Window Maker (see my post)](/phlog/window-maker.gopher.html).

 This is how to use KeePassXC as:
 - your SSH key manager